robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_duration_sa.png" width="425" height="250">

 ### 8. Model Estimation
-I begin by estimating a standard difference-in-difference model estimation, with post, treatment, and interaction terms.
-In addition to the key difference-in-difference regressors, I also include a control for the distance between ___, given that I expect the treatment effect to decline as the distance between ___ and the REV grows.
-I also include weather-related covariates that I think may impact outcomes, including temperature, precipitation, and snow on ground.
-I include mean temperature, as well as mean squared temperature.
-This is done to account for the fact that bikesharing, as a function of temperature is inverse U-shaped.
-That is, bikesharing is lower at very low and very high temperatures.
+I estimate a standard difference-in-difference model with \text{Post}, \text{Treatment}, and \text{Post \times Treatment} terms.
+In addition to the key difference-in-difference regressors, I also include a control for the distance between the Bixi station and the REV path as well as the interaction of the difference-in-difference regressor and the distance term, given that I expect the treatment effect to decline as the distance between ___ and the REV grows.
+I also include observable weather-related covariates that I think may impact outcomes, including temperature, precipitation, and the amount of snow on the ground.
 Robust standard errors are used.
 The regressions are performed at the weekly-station level as outcomes are much less noisy at a weekly level than at a daily level.

 $Y_{it} = \alpha + \beta_{1}\text{Treated}\_{i} + \beta_{2}\text{Post}\_{t} + \beta_{3}(\text{Treated}\_{i} \times \text{Post}\_{t}) + \beta_{4}\text{Distance}\_{i} + \beta_{5}(\text{Treated}\_{i} \times \text{Post}\_{t} \times \text{Distance}\_{i}) + \sum_{n}\beta_{n}X_t + \epsilon_{it}$